COVID-19 vaccine appointments beginning on April 12 at Cardinal Stadium are now available. Schedule your appointment online. Learn More

 In severe situations, people with bipolar disorder may lose touch with reality and hear, see or feel things that do not actually exist.
 Sensing something as real when it is not is called a hallucination.
 People with severe bipolar disorder may also have delusions, which means they believe things to be true when they are not, such as they can fly or have x-ray vision.

-We’re here to help.
-If you or someone you love is experiencing symptoms of depression, please contact Peace Hospital for an assessment and assistance with treatment options.
-Call 502.451.3333 or 859.313.3515.
+If you or someone you love is experiencing symptoms of bipolar disorder, please contact Peace Hospital for a no charge assessment and assistance with treatment options.